KuwuroUsagi/temptress/README.md

  1. Invite the bot to server. https://discord.com/api/oauth2/authorize?client_id=920155888977850388&permissions=8&scope=bot<br>
  2. Use the Command **`t.setup`** in the server to start initializing. *(required Administrative Permission.)*
  > Note: Domme roles and Sub roles should be made in the server before initializing the Bot.
+ 3. For support join the Discord: https://discord.gg/4bQguQW4eG  (ie. Removing an owner from someone or resetting a currency to an amount etc.)
-3. If you enjoy the bot and want to see updates and improvements please consider contributing! https://ko-fi.com/kuwurousagi
+ 4. If you enjoy the bot and want to see updates and improvements please consider contributing! https://ko-fi.com/kuwurousagi
 ___

 ## Features